 Lesson 7The Church of Scientology

-This week I thought that because of the all the notoriety and publicity surrounding Tom Cruise, and Scientology, these past few weeks it would be a good time to look at the Church of Scientology.
-So for this week let’s have a look at another of man’s ideas on how to achieve happiness and salvation through the power of the mind.
+In recent history, Tom Cruise and others have provided a degree of notoriety and publicity surrounding the Church of Scientology, and this is the cult that we will be examining in this lesson.
+So let’s have a look at yet another of man’s ideas regarding how to achieve happiness and salvation through the power of the mind.

-Get your research tools handy, and you might find the Internet extremely helpful, as well as Dr. Martin’s book, "The Kingdom of the Cults", and answer the following questions:
+Get your research tools handy; you might find the Internet extremely helpful, as well as Dr. Martin’s book, "The Kingdom of the Cults", and answer the following questions:

 - The founder of the Church of Scientology was L. Ron Hubbard.
-Can you find out what the “L.” stood for?
+Can you find out what the "L" stands for?

 - Born in 1911 in Nebraska, what was his vocation in the 30’s and 40’s?